GoogleCloudPlatform/python-docs-samples/storage/s3-sdk/README.rst

 This directory contains samples for Google Cloud Storage. `Google Cloud Storage`_ provides support for S3 API users through the GCS XML API.
-Read more about migration from S3 to GCS at https://cloud.google.com/storage/docs/migrating.
+Learn more about migrating data from S3 to GCS at https://cloud.google.com/storage/docs/migrating.